How to Object to a Planning Application

 Prepare a letter

-Once you've got all your details and support lined up, it's time to prepare an official letter to the planning committee.
+Once you have got all your details and support lined up, it is time to prepare an official letter to the planning committee.
 This is best done by a professional.
 There is a specific tone that you should maintain in this kind of communication.
 Your argument must also be written in a concise, easily scannable way that immediately identifies your core concerns.

 Some planning applications can be very difficult to challenge.
-It's important to make a solid first impression.
+It is important to make a solid first impression.
 Remember, you usually only get one shot at this.
-If you miss any important details or don't write the letter in the way that the committee expects, this will lower your chances drastically.
+If you miss any important details or do not write the letter in the way that the committee expects, this will lower your chances drastically.

-Just because someone has successfully obtained planning permission for their project doesn't mean the story is over.
+Just because someone has successfully obtained planning permission for their project does not mean the story is over.
 You still have a good chance of filing a successful objection.
-However, you must act quickly and reach out to the planning department as soon as you've gathered all the relevant facts.
+However, you must act quickly and reach out to the planning department as soon as you have gathered all the relevant facts.
 Using professional assistance is recommended if you want to ensure your communication will flow smoothly.

 Clara Annesley